Events: Lecture

 Membership Makes History Happen!
 Your membership enables us to bring dynamic speakers to LancasterHistory and gives you other exciting benefits!
 Learn more about becoming a member of LancasterHistory or renewing your membership today.

-Featured Event In-Person Event Lecture Online/Virtual Event Reception
+In-Person Event Lecture Online/Virtual Event Panel

 EVENT DETAILS & HOW TO REGISTER

-This event will take place in person at LancasterHistory on Thursday, October 10, 2024.
+This event will take place in person at LancasterHistory on Thursday, April 3, 2025.
 Doors open and a reception begins at 5pm.
 The lecture will begin at 5:30pm.
 The lecture will also be streamed to Zoom at 5:30pm for those who wish to join us virtually.

 REGISTER TO ATTEND IN PERSON